sebjilke/guidelines/README.md

 #### d.
 Randomization
 i. *Which method and software were used to generate the randomization sequence?*<br/>
-ii. *What type of randomization was used? (e.g., clustered, blocked assignment)*<br/>
+ii. *What type of randomization was used? (e.g., simple, clustered, blocked, etc.)*<br/>
-iii. *What was the unit of randomization? (individuals, households, organisations)* <br/>
+iii. *What was the unit of randomization? (individuals, households, organisations, districts, etc.)* <br/>
 iv. *Were participants, those administering the manipulations, and those assessing the outcomes unaware of condition assignment (i.e., blinding)?*<br/>
-v. *Was the allocation process followed correctly? (e.g., substantial imbalances of characteristics of across groups can play a role in revealing failures of implementation, report a table with means and standard deviations of variables to show imbalances)*
+v. *Was the randomization process followed correctly? (e.g., to check for possible problems with the randomization, report a table comparing the balance of key characteristics across treatment groups)*

 #### e.
 Outcomes
-i. *What were all the compiled outcome measures?*<br/>
+i. *What were the outcome measures (e.g, be sure to report all outcome measures, not just selected measures)?*<br/>
 ii. *Is a full questionnaire provided in the appendix for outcomes measured by a survey (if applicable)?*<br/>
-iii. *How and when were outcome measures collected?*
+iii. *How and when were outcome measures collected? (e.g., report how long afer the treatment the outcomes were assessed)*

 #### f.
 Sample size
-i. *How was the sample size of the experiment determined?*<br/>
+i. *How was the sample size of the experiment determined? (e.g., report any a priori power calculations)*<br/>
 ii. *Have any stopping guidelines been used for the recruitment of subjects?*